-- tubes that connect them (ureters)
+- tubes that connect the kidney with the bladder (ureters)

 The male urinary system